What to expect at Daniel Perry's sentencing hearing

 Judge Clifford Brown will be the one to decide how many years Perry will spend in prison.

+Perry can choose not to testify – but experts say if he does, it could help him.

-"Sometimes an acceptance of contrition and acceptance of responsibility can go a long way toward a judge," said Baird.
-"As far as a lighter punishment would be concerned... when they accept responsibility for their own criminal conduct, it typically shows that they're on the road to some level of rehabilitation."
+"Sometimes, an acceptance of contrition and acceptance of responsibility can go a long way toward a judge," Baird said.
+"As far as a lighter punishment would be concerned ... when they accept responsibility for their own criminal conduct, it typically shows that they're on the road to some level of rehabilitation."

-Once sentencing is complete, Cofer expects Daniel Perry's legal team to take two routes.
+Once sentencing is complete, Cofer expects Perry's legal team to take two routes.

-"Mr. Perry's legal team will pursue all of the normal appellate remedies under Texas law," added Cofer.
-"Number two, this proposed pardon of Mr. Perry will likely begin to get traction."
+"Mr. Perry's legal team will pursue all of the normal appellate remedies under Texas law," Cofer said.
+"No. 2, this proposed pardon of Mr. Perry will likely begin to get traction."

 Last week, a judge denied Perry's lawyers' motion for a retrial.
 After Perry was convicted, Gov. Greg Abbott said he wanted the Texas Board of Pardons and Paroles to review the case.
 Some describe Abbott's early involvement as an overreach.